 that, TxDOT decided to build the new expressway north of 1604 as a

 That plan, along with the previously planned overpass at Borgfeld, was

-Administration approved the new assessment on August 14th, 2007, and authorized
+Administration (FHWA) approved the new assessment on August 14th, 2007,

 impact statement before any expansion project can be built.
-It is expected
+That

 In February 2009,

 first half of a 281/1604 interchange.
-This project is building all four of the
+This project built all four

-(TTC) approved the funding request on March 5th, 2009.
-Construction began in
+Commission approved the funding request on March 5th, 2009.

-early 2011 is expected to be complete in early 2013.
+early 2011 was completed in early 2013.
 It was determined that ramps

 connecting to 281 north of 1604 could not be built until lingering issues